dogoodbenice/bonneville/src/content/blog-post-good-lists.md

 featuredImage: ./images/dark-sky.jpg
 featuredImageAlt: "Dark abstract shapes"
 tags: ["data", "culture", "technology","productivity","short"]
-author:
+author: With thanks to the creators of each link
 ---

-This is my open tracker of great
+This is my open tracker of great things